-Still the thing went on, and impelled by curiosity or the love of the marvelous, people began to investigate-and as investigation progressed, the belief in the spiritual origin of the phenomena spread, until in a short time, people of all classes and positions in society, and of all conditions of intelligence and education, inquired-and most of those who inquired, believed.
+Still the thing went on, and impelled by curiosity or the love of the marvelous, people began to investigate-and as investigation progressed, the belief in the spiritual origin of the phenomena spread, until in a short time, people of all classes and positions in society, and of all conditions of inviii INTRODUCTION TO THE AMERICAN EDITION.

+telligence and education, inquired-and most of those who inquired, believed.